Covid: Most Conservative MPs ditch masks as Commons returns

 The wearing of face masks is no longer mandatory under Covid laws in England, after rules were eased on 19 July.

-But the government says it "expects and recommends" people do to so in "crowded and enclosed spaces where you come into contact with people you don't normally meet".
+But the government says it "expects and recommends" people to do so in "crowded and enclosed spaces where you come into contact with people you don't normally meet".

 "You should use your judgement in deciding where you should wear one," the guidance adds.